Best Bikes for College Students to Ride Around the Campus

 - Relaxed ride position

-The Schwinn Suburban Deluxe is a comfort-focused hybrid with a reasonable price tag and well-rounded versatility.
+The Priority Classic Plus is a comfort-focused hybrid with a reasonable price tag and well-rounded versatility.

-A low-step frame, balloon tires, upright geometry, supportive touchpoints, and seatpost and fork suspension give this bike a smooth and relaxed ride quality.
+A step-through frame, wide brown tires, upright geometry, supportive touchpoints, and gel seat give this bike a smooth and relaxed ride quality.

-The drivetrain is a 3×7-speed Shimano setup and provides plenty of gearing but requires extra maintenance compared to a 1x chainset.
 For stopping, you have linear-pull v-brakes.
-These are expected at this price range and offer decent stopping power in dry conditions.
+These are expected at this price range and offer decent stopping power in dry conditions, but mechanical disc brakes would have been a much better choice.